imaging-in-paris/imaging-in-paris.github.io/seminar/index.md

 Upcoming seminars
 -----
-The next seminar will take place on Thusday 15 June, 2023, in Room 201 of the IHP.
+The next seminar will take place on Thusday 15 June, 2023, in Room 01 (rectification!) of the IHP.
 We will have the pleasure to hear Tobias Liaudat and Mateus Sangalli.

 [Tobias Liadat](https://tobias-liaudat.github.io/) (University College London)\
 **Title**: Recent advances in the data-driven point spread function modelling for optical telescopes\